oablom/Photo-agency/README.md

 Please add and adjust the info if something's not correct

 ### Styles
+- Only style classes (not ids or tags)
 - Max-with on page: 130rem
 - Full page width margins: XX%
 - Color code: HEX (example #000000)